5 - Wind lights

 - Melting kettle or bain-marie

-- Bag of fine sand = do not let the bottom of the lantern melt
+- Bag of fine sand = prevents the bottom of the lantern from melting

-A lantern in the house and especially outside the house has its useful function, and why?
+A lantern in the home and especially outside the home has a useful function, and why?

 - A lantern is made of paraffin and serves as a candle protector.

-- A lantern is practical to use for an outdoor experience.
-The candle in a lantern will continue to burn outside as well as in the house.
+A lantern is practical for outdoor use.
+The candle in a lantern will continue to burn both outdoors and indoors.

-- A lantern is easy to make, even with decorations in the walls of the lantern.
+- A lantern is easy to make, including decorations on the walls of the lantern.

 How to make a lantern:

-1 If necessary, seal the mold at the bottom (wing opening).
+1 If necessary, seal the mold at the bottom (wick opening).

 2 Heat the paraffin, colored paraffin or make your own mixture.

-The ideal temperature for casting the lantern is 65° - 70°C
+The ideal temperature for pouring the lantern is 65° - 70°C

-4 Empty the mold and let the paraffin harden in the mold.
-Between each filling, the candle must cool (to about 35 °C).
+4. Empty the mold and let the paraffin harden in the mold.
+Between each refill, the candle must cool (to about 35°C).

-Temperature test: hold the candle against your cheek.
-If you feel no difference in temperature, you can fill the mold again and pour it empty.
+Temperature test: Hold the candle against your cheek.
+If you don't feel any difference in temperature, you can refill and empty the mold.

-5 Repeat previous points until you have formed an 8 to 10mm thick wall with the paraffin.
+5 Repeat the previous steps until you have formed an 8 to 10 mm thick wall with the paraffin.

 Important: